How Does the Army Public Health Center Support the R2C?

 U. S. Army Ready and Resilient Quick Wins EXORD 037-13 Annexes A-L, Campaign Plan ; Publication date 29 November 2012: 3.C.9.D Commanding Generals, Army Commands will fully and visibly support and attend CHPCs and encourage their role in monitoring and mobilizing installation-wide resources in support of Ready and Resilient.

-US Army Public Health Command mission is to promote health and prevent disease, injury, and disability of Soldiers and military retirees, their Families, and Department of the Army civilian employees; and assure effective execution of full spectrum veterinary service for Army and Department of Defense Veterinary missions.
+The Army Public Health Center mission is to promote health and prevent disease, injury, and disability of Soldiers and military retirees, their Families, Veterans, and Department of the Army civilian employees; and to assure effective execution of full spectrum veterinary service for Army and Department of Defense Veterinary missions.

-AR 600-63 identifies USAPHC as the SME on the consultation, education, and training for Army Health Promotion efforts and the Community Health Promotion Council.
+AR 600-63 identifies APHC as the SME on the consultation, education, and training for Army Health Promotion efforts and the Community Health Promotion Council.

-The mission of the USAPHC Health Promotion Operations Program is to provide oversight and monitoring of the HPO, Health Promotion Program Assistant, and CHPC process through centralized management and standardized evaluation.
+The mission of the APHC Health Promotion Operations Program is to provide oversight and monitoring of the HPO, Health Promotion Program Assistant, and CHPC process through centralized management and standardized evaluation.

 How Do Community Resource Guides Promote R2C?